 Each institution that is a partner in the project must complete a budget.
 This means the Community Co-PI and the Academic Co-PI will each have their own Budget.
-If a collaborative partner on the project has a subcontract, then that subcontracting organization can complete a budget or the prime partner can complete the budget for the subcontracting organization.
+If a collaborative partner on the project has a subcontract, then that subcontracting organization can complete a budget, or the prime partner can complete the budget for the subcontracting organization.
 The Submitting Co-PI has the ability to edit all budgets, although the invited Co-PI does not.

-For Planning Grants, the duration is 1 year, and the direct costs budget cap is \$15,000.
+Duration is 2 years, and the direct costs budget cap is \$400,000.